Yoga: mixed levels

-- Perform many yoga postures with a little guidance and some unaided at home
+- Perform basic yoga postures and breathing exercises with guidance

 What level is the course and do I need any particular skills?

-This course is for students with some yoga experience.
-You will need to be able to read and write short sentences, follow verbal instructions, observe and copy physical movements and use spatial awareness within a group.
+This class is generally suitable for beginners who have done yoga before and also for those with little bit more experience, regardless of age, gender and fitness level.
+You will need to be able to follow verbal instructions, observe and copy physical movements and use spatial awareness within a group.